REZ3X/allstack_lks/README.md

+# THIS PROJECT IS UNDER DEVELOPMENT (BUG EXPECTED)

 # Allstack LKS Project

 This project is a full-stack web application that includes a frontend built with Next.js and a backend powered by Laravel.